ship099/vulnado/README.md

-Intentionally Vulnerable Java Application Sandbox Tsting Testing Testing Testing Testing Tesingtestig
+Intentionally Vulnerable Java Application Sandbox Tsting Testing Testing Testing Testing Tesingtestig Testing

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.ccczdcxsz